 You may not know, but September is Childhood Cancer Awareness Month.
-Perhaps you’ve seen the phrase “Fight like a kid” on a t-shirt or on social media recently and wondered what that’s about…it’s to bring awareness to the children who are battling for their lives.
-Some of us have never been around a child with cancer, but for others this month hits close to home because of the fight they’ve shared in.
+Perhaps you’ve seen the phrase “Fight like a kid” on a t-shirt or social media post recently and wondered what that’s about… it’s to bring awareness to the children who are battling for their lives.
+Some of us have never been around a child with cancer, but for others, this month hits close to home because of the fight they’ve shared in.

-The reality of this month is that one in five children with cancer will die of their disease within five years.
-Childhood cancers make up less than 1% of all cancers diagnosed each year.
-About 10,380 children in the United States under the age of 15 will be diagnosed with cancer in 2017.
+The reality of this month is that one in five children with cancer will die of their disease within five years.1 Childhood cancers make up less than 1% of all cancers diagnosed each year.

 We sat down with Amanda and asked some hard questions about the reality of working with children who are fighting life-changing diseases and facing significant challenges daily, despite wanting to just be kids.
 Here’s what she said…

-Is there a certain patient who has impacted you the most?
+Is there a specific patient who has impacted you the most?

-Is there a story you’d be willing to share about a patient who’s impacted you?
+Is there a story you’d be willing to share about a patient who’s affected you?

 We recently mourned (and continue to mourn) the loss of an infant who was very special to us.
 She spent over half of her short life in our hospital.
 To say we all adored her is an understatement.
-Her and her family became our family.
+She and her family became our family.
 In her time with us, there were so many quiet moments that I will never forget.
 There was a lot of giggling, a lot of cuddling, and a lot of singing.
 Even at such a young age, there was a fearlessness about her.
 She was quick to love.
-I will never forget her smile, the way her face lit up when we sang “five little ducks,” or when she learned to wave hello.
+I will never forget her smile, the way her face lit up when we sang “Five Little Ducks,” or when she learned to wave hello.
 She taught me to cherish those moments that seem little.

-How has seeing these children face death impacted the way you live your life?
+How has seeing these children face death changed the way you live your life?

 What has being a pediatric oncology nurse taught you about grit?